Andrew32A/ACS-4931-debugging-techniques-lab/debug_log.md

 ## Exercise 1

-- Expected vs actual output: Expected pizza order form to work and display unfulfilled orders , but got an error `TypeError: 'topping' is an invalid keyword argument for PizzaTopping`
+- Expected vs actual output: Expected pizza order form to work and display unfulfilled orders, but got an error `TypeError: 'topping' is an invalid keyword argument for PizzaTopping`
 - Stack trace: `TypeError: 'topping' is an invalid keyword argument for PizzaTopping` which leads me to believe there's an error in the loop on line 78
 - Technique: Trace backwards from line 78 and noticed that we needed a `.form.getlist` instead of `.form.get` and we needed to iterate through `toppings_list` instead
 - Assumptions: `topping` is not a valid argument for `PizzaTopping` and `toppings_list` is not a list of toppings